 Procida Campania, Italy Travel Guide

-NAP enjoys service from numerous airlines, connecting it to key European cities.
+NAP enjoys service from numerous airlines, connecting it to main European cities.
 Full-service providers such as ITA Airways, Lufthansa, Air France, and British Airways connect from major global hubs.
 Low-cost airlines like Ryanair, easyJet, Wizz Air, and Volotea provide numerous paths from various European cities, often with competitive prices.

 Wi-Fi is generally accessible throughout the terminal, keeping you connected upon arrival and departure.